TacticalMetaphysics/LiSE/README.md

 doing".
 Everything your character in a life simulator can do should be represented somehow, but mostly in non-interactive form.
-This frees the player to attend to the high-level tasks of "living" in the game
+This frees the player to attend to the high-level tasks of "living" in the game world--which, in concrete terms, boils down to time and resource management.
-world: choosing what to do and when, rather than how.

-In concrete terms, LiSE-style life simulators are games of time and resource management.
-The primary method for interacting with the game is to arrange events on a schedule, and then wait for your character(s) to carry them out.

 Existing games that LiSE seeks to imitate include: